-To meet PESB’s objective of strengthening educator recruitment, preparation programs, and employment, the PESB staff team administers various grants and programs.
+To meet PESB’s objective of strengthening educator recruitment, preparation programs, and employment, PESB administers various grants and programs.
 These programs have the goal of making a career in teaching more accessible to a wider variety of people through targeted outreach and recruitment.

 PESB also maintains information about pilot programs and innovative grants like the Bilingual Educators Initiative, Collaborative Schools for Innovation and Success, Pilot to Policy Grant, Teaching Equity Grant, Alternative Route Block Grant, and the “Grow Your Own” initiative.

 Inspired by the effective practices of the RWT pilot programs from the first eight years of the grant, and charged by a special proviso from the state legislature, the Professional Educator Standards Board commissioned a task force to revise and develop the model framework and curriculum for high school Careers in Education courses to incorporate standards of cultural competence, new research on educator preparation, as well as curriculum and activities from the RWT program.
-This work resulted in the RWT Teacher Academy Curriculum, for use in all Washington State teacher academies.
+This work resulted in the RWT teacher academy curriculum, for use in all Washington teacher academies.